yigitm/css-linter/README.md

 This is a simple CSS linter that focusing on Ruby's some best practices by checking the Linter cases based on some common mistakes that almost every beginner developer experienced.

-Users can test their own css by adding their css file to test-files folder after install it to thier local machine.
+Users can test their own css by adding their css file to "test_files" folder and after installing it to thier local machine, they can use the application from their terminal.

 ---